Warning

 Uninstall Jumpstarter

-Uninstall Jumpstarter with the CLI:
+Uninstall Jumpstarter from the cluster with the CLI:

 $ jmp admin uninstall

-$ jmp admin uninstall --kind --delete-cluster
+$ jmp admin delete cluster --kind

-$ jmp admin uninstall --minikube --delete-cluster
+$ jmp admin delete cluster --minikube

 Manual Local Cluster Install